The World of Henry Orient

 may find Cocteau evoked in the snowfight.
 Unmistakable, however, is the

-allusion (unique in my experience, outside of Orson Welles’ The Stranger)
+allusion (unique in one’s experience, outside of Orson Welles’ The Stranger)

 to these famous lines of T.S.
 Eliot’s: